I Created Disco: Release and promotion

-Preceding the release of the album, Columbia released two singles, "Acceptable in the 80s" and "The Girls".
+A third and final single was released from I Created Disco following the albums official release – "Merrymaking at My Place".
+It failed to match the commercial success of its predecessors, peaking at number twenty-three on the singles charts in his native Scotland, and number forty-three in the United Kingdom.
 Harris and his band supported both Faithless and Groove Armada on their live arena tours in the second quarter of 2007.
 The album cover was also used to promote the fourth generation iPod Nano in yellow.